Request Appointment Here

 Barbara Knabe, MPH, MS (Doctoral Candidate)

 Ms. Knabe believes that we all face challenges in our lives and can benefit from support by being introduced to new ways of growing.
 She encourages holistic growth through an integrative approach based on your needs.
 With significant experience in working with immigrant/refugee populations and the provision of trauma informed care, she is adept at assisting with symptoms of trauma.
 Ms. Knabe holds a Masters Degree in Rehabilitation Counseling from the University of Massachusetts, and a Masters Degree in Public Health from the University of London.
-She is currently a Doctoral Candidate at the University of Massachusetts, Boston, School of Global Inclusion and Social Development and is expected to graduate in 2024.
+She is currently a Doctoral Candidate at the University of Massachusetts, Boston, School of Global Inclusion and Social Development.

 Angelina Andrade, MS, LADC1